ovh/docs/pages/web/clouddb/restore-import-on-database-server/guide.en-ie.md

 > [!warning]
 >
-> A restoration involves replacing the contents of the database.
-> If you are not sure about the procedure, please create a backup first.
+> Restoration involves overwriting the contents of the database, potentially resulting in data loss.
+If you are not sure what you are doing, please back up beforehand.
 >

 #### Importing a local backup